tommililja/Farse/README.md

 Inspired by [Thoth.Json](https://github.com/thoth-org/Thoth.Json) and its composability.

-Farse uses a slightly different syntax, includes a computation expression, and a few custom operators that simplify parsing.
-It also tries to keep a low overhead while producing detailed and helpful error messages.
+Farse has a slightly different syntax and structure.
+It includes a computation expression and a few custom operators that simplify defining and building composable, strongly typed parsers.
+It also aims to keep overhead low while producing detailed and helpful error messages.

 ## Installation

-Farse currently targets .NET 8.0 and above.
+Farse targets .NET 8.0 and above.

 ```shell
 dotnet package add Farse